Ashkelon: 1948 war and depopulation of Palestinians

+Repopulation of Ashkelon by Israelis

 Majdal was granted to Israel in the 1949 Armistice Agreements.
 Re-population of the recently vacated Arab dwellings by Jews had been official policy since at least December 1948, but the process began slowly.
 The Israeli national plan of June 1949 designated al-Majdal as the site for a regional urban center of 20,000 people.
 From July 1949, new immigrants and demobilized soldiers moved to the new town, increasing the Jewish population to 2,500 within six months.
 These early immigrants were mostly from Yemen, North Africa, and Europe.

 In 1949, the town was renamed Migdal Gaza, and then Migdal Gad.
-Soon afterwards it became Migdal Ashkelon.
-The city began to expand as the population grew.
+Soon after, it became Migdal Ashkelon.
+The city expanded as the population grew.
 In 1951, the neighborhood of Afridar was established for Jewish immigrants from South Africa, and in 1953 it was incorporated into the city.
 The current name Ashkelon was adopted and the town was granted local council status in 1953.

 In 1955, Ashkelon had more than 16,000 residents.
 By 1961, Ashkelon ranked 18th among Israeli urban centers with a population of 24,000.
 This grew to 43,000 in 1972 and 53,000 in 1983.
-In 2005, the population was more than 106,000.
+In 2005, the population exceeded 106,000.

 In 1949 and 1950, three immigrant transit camps (ma'abarot) were established alongside Majdal (renamed Migdal) for Jewish refugees from Arab countries, Romania and Poland.
-Northwest of Migdal and the immigrant camps, on the lands of the depopulated Palestinian village al-Jura, entrepreneur Zvi Segal, one of the signatories of Israel's Declaration of Independence, established the upscale Barnea neighborhood.
+Northwest of Migdal and the immigrant camps, on the lands of the depopulated Palestinian village of al-Jura, entrepreneur Zvi Segal, one of the signatories of Israel's Declaration of Independence, established the upscale Barnea neighborhood.

 A large tract of land south of Barnea was handed over to the trusteeship of the South African Zionist Federation, which established the neighborhood of Afridar.
 Plans for the city were drawn up in South Africa according to the garden city model.
 Migdal was surrounded by a broad ring of orchards.
 Barnea developed slowly, but Afridar grew rapidly.
-The first homes, built in 1951, were inhabited by new Jewish immigrants from South Africa and South America, with some native-born Israelis.
-The first public housing project for residents of the transit camps, the Southern Hills Project (Hageva'ot Hadromiyot) or Zion Hill (Givat Zion), was built in 1952.
+The first homes, built in 1951, were occupied by new Jewish immigrants from South Africa and South America, as well as some native-born Israelis.
+The first public housing project for residents of the transit camps, the Southern Hills Project (Hageva'ot Hadromiyot), also known as Zion Hill (Givat Zion), was built in 1952.

-21st century
+The Sheikh Omar Hadid Brigade launched a series of attempted rocket attacks toward Ashkelon from the Gaza Strip in 2015.
+These included unsuccessful launches in June, August, September, and October, and one strike on September 18 that destroyed a bus and a residence but caused no reported casualties.

 Under a plan signed in October 2015, seven new neighborhoods comprising 32,000 housing units, a new stretch of highway, and three new highway interchanges will be built, turning Ashkelon into the sixth-largest city in Israel.

 The area around Majdal had been allocated to the Arab state in the United Nations Partition Plan for Palestine.